open-telemetry/opentelemetry-specification/specification/vendors.md

 ensuring that any language with an OpenTelemetry SDK implementation is able to work with any vendor who claims support for OpenTelemetry.

+Vendor means both services and applications which provide observability related functionality, like accepting and analyzing traces, as well as services and applications that are instrumented and propagate context, like an HTTP load balancer.

 This document will explain what is required of a vendor to be considered to "Support OpenTelemetry" or "Implements OpenTelemetry".

 ## Supports OpenTelemetry

+### Observability Services and Applications

 "Supports OpenTelemetry" means the vendor must accept the output of the default SDK through one of two mechanisms:

 - By providing an exporter for the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector/) and / or the OpenTelemetry SDKs
 - By building a receiver for the [OpenTelemetry protocol](https://github.com/open-telemetry/opentelemetry-proto)

+### Instrumented Services and Applications

+A service or application can be said to "Support OpenTelemetry" if its instrumentation supports the W3C Trace Context propagation.
+The propagation used can be configurable, but when text based propagation is used then at least the W3C Trace Context must be offered.

 ## Implements OpenTelemetry